New York Fern

 Marsh Fern family (Thelypteridaceae)

-Range & Habitat: The native New York Fern is widely scattered and rare in Illinois (see Distribution Map); it is state-listed as 'endangered,' but is more common in areas further to the east.
-Habitats include rocky upland woodlands, shaded sandstone cliffs, low areas along streams in wooded areas, shaded seeps and springs along hillsides and ravines, and swamps.
+Range & Habitat: The native New York Fern is widely scattered and rare in Illinois (see Distribution Map); this fern is state-listed as 'endangered,' but it is more common in areas further to the east.
+Habitats include moist woodlands, moist sandy woodlands, upland rocky woodlands, shaded sandstone cliffs, low areas along streams in wooded areas, shaded seeps and springs along hillsides and ravines, and swamps.
 In Illinois, this fern is found in high quality habitats where the original ground flora is intact.

-Faunal Associations: The caterpillars of Callopistria mollissima (Pink-Shaded Fern Moth) feed on the leaves of this fern.
+Faunal Associations: The caterpillars of Callopistria mollissima (Pink-Shaded Fern Moth) feed on the leaves of this fern, and an aphid, Amphorophora ampullata, sucks its plant juices.
 Otherwise, this fern appears to have low value to wildlife.

-Photographic Location: A swampy area of Goll Woods in NW Ohio.
+Photographic Location: A swampy area of Goll Woods in NW Ohio, and a sandy woodland near Bittersweet Farm in NW Ohio.

 Comments: This medium-sized fern has a delicate and attractive appearance.
 It can be distinguished from other ferns by the shape of its leaf blades, which tapers gradually in width, not only at the apex, but also on the bottom.
 As a result, the leaflets near the petioles are very short.
 Other ferns usually have leaf blades with a more lanceolate shape and their lower leaflets are longer.
 An exception is the Ostrich Fern (Matteuccia struthiopteris), which has elliptic-oblanceolate leaf blades that also taper gradually at the bottom.
 However, the Ostrich Fern is much larger in size (3-5' tall) than New York Fern, and its leaves are highly dimorphic, producing large sterile leaves and small fertile leaves that are more brown and constricted in appearance.
 Another fern, Asplenium platyneuron (Ebony Spleenwort), also has leaflets that can taper toward the base of the blade, but its leaflets are smooth along their sides, rather than pinnatifid.